devgeniem/wp-sanitize-accented-uploads/README.md

 Sanitize accents from Cyrillic, German, French, Polish, Spanish, Hungarian, Czech, Greek, Swedish.
 This even removes rare but possible unicode NFD characters from files by using [PHP Normalizer class](http://php.net/manual/en/normalizer.normalize.php).
 These usually happen if you have mounted uploads into your vagrant box in OS-X.

-This plugin and wp-cli command is wordpress multisite compatible.
+This plugin and wp-cli command are WordPress multisite compatible.

 ## Installation

+### Composer
 Install with composer by running:

 ```